 “You’ve got nothin’ to apologize for, Wolverine.
 I’m the one-” Rogue paused and frowned up at him.
 “Man, Wolverine,” she muttered under her breath.
 “That just can’t be your real name.
 How come you know mine but I don’t know yours?”
 She asked him, her voice suddenly accusatory.

 He frowned back at her, jaw working hard as he tried to remember the whole reason he’d come after her.
 “Look.
 I just wanted to say I’m sorry for gettin’ so angry.
 Before.
-You're right.
+You’re right.
 It’s not my business what happened to you.
 From now on, I’ll leave my nose out of it.
 Alright?”
 He barked out the last word more harshly than he’d intended, since being so near her was testing his damn restraint again.
-He didn’t know how he was going to continue to be around her, when even though he knew she wasn’t the same person as his Marie, the sight and smell of her was so familiar, it made his heart ache.
+He didn’t know how he was going to be around her, when even though he knew she wasn’t the same person as his Marie, the sight and smell of her was so familiar, it made his heart ache.

 “Well, fine, captain grumpy.
 Don’t tell me your name.
 I didn’t want to know it, anyway.”